fictionco/fiction/@apps/docs/src/docs/cli/index.md

 # Commands and CLI

-A key part of using Factor is working with its command-link-interface (CLI).
+A key part of using Factor is working with its command-line-interface (CLI).
 The CLI is used to help orchestrate tasks across the system.

 ## Primary Factor Commands